Breast Reconstruction Specialist

 Breast Cancer Surgeon located in Los Angeles, CA and Glendale, CA

-Premier breast cancer surgeon, Dr. Dennis Holmes, with locations in Santa Monica, Glendale, and Los Angeles, California, works with the area’s leading plastic surgeons to plan breast reconstruction, either using the patient’s natural tissues or saline or silicone implants.
+Premier breast cancer surgeon, Dr. Dennis Holmes, located in Glendale, California, works with the area’s leading plastic surgeons to plan breast reconstruction, either using the patient’s natural tissues or saline or silicone implants.

 Breast Reconstruction Q & A